elastic/anonymize-it/README.md

 # anonymize-it
-a general utility for anonymizing data
+A general utility for anonymizing data

 `anonymize-it` can be run as a script that accepts a config file specifying the type source, anonymization mappings, and destination and an anonymizer pipeline.
 Individual pipeline components can also be imported into any python program that wishes to anonymize data.

+Currently, the `anonymize-it` supports two methods for anonymization:
-Currently, the anonymization procedue relies on providers from [`Faker`](http://faker.readthedocs.io) to perform masking of fields.
+1) Faker-based: Relies on providers from [`Faker`](http://faker.readthedocs.io) to perform masking of fields.
+This method is suitable for one-off anonymization usecases, where correlation between data obtained from different sources (indices/clusters) is not necessary.

-e.g.:
+E.g.:

 ```
 >>> from faker import Faker